Preserving Family Photographs | 7 Steps to Secure & Share Your History

 1. lay your photo out on a clean, dry surface

-2. place Mat Board Samples next to the print to determine the best color match (here it’s the bottom right!)
+2. place Mat Board Samples next to the print to determine the best color match

 3. measure the photo

-5. order your mat, frame & hardware
+5. order your mat, frame and hardware

 6. when received, mount your photo into its window mat using archival Mounting Corners